Natural orbital impurity solver for real-frequency properties at finite temperature: Results

-Now we move to the result with the large number of bath sites which can not be addressed by the original ED method.
+Now we move to the result with \mk{a} large number of bath sites which can not be addressed by the original ED method.
 Here, we take 301 bath sites and 10 sites for the ED, i.e., $n_{\rm I}=10$ and $n_{\rm L}=4$.
+For obtaining the smooth spectra, we here convolute spectra with a Gaussian kernel with the full width at half maximum of $0.04D$ following Ref.~\onlinecite{Lu2019}, and employ a smearing factor of $\gamma=0.02D$.

-In Fig.~\ref{Fig:DOS-n0.8-semicircular}, we show the DMFT spectrum at $T=0$ for semicircular density of states for several interaction strengths $U=1-5D$ at $n=0.8$.
-The result shows a good agreement with the previous NRG result \cite{zitko2015} in a low energy regime and in an overall structure.
-One difference is in the upper Hubbard band, where it shows an additional peak at the gap edge.
-Such an peak was reported at half filling by the recent study using matrix product states\cite{Ganahl2014,Ganahl2015z} and the D-DMRG study \cite{PhysRevB.77.075116}.
-Our result indicates that the current method works well to obtain the smooth spectrum for calculating real-frequency properties.
+In Fig.~\ref{Fig:DOS-n0.8-semicircular}, we show the DMFT spectrum at $T=0$ for the semicircular density of states for several interaction strengths $U=1-5D$ at $n=0.8$.
+The previous NRG result \cite{zitko2015} is also shown as dotted curves for comparison.
+We can see that the results agree very well in a low energy regime and in an overall structure.
+One difference is in the upper Hubbard band, where our result shows an additional peak at the gap edge.
+While this is not seen in the NRG results, it is known that NRG discards detailed high-frequency structures due to the logarithmic discretization \mk{in energy}.
+Such a peak was reported at half filling by the recent study using matrix product states\cite{Ganahl2014,Ganahl2015z} and the D-DMRG\cite{PhysRevB.77.075116}, and its origin was further analyzed by Lee {\it et al.} in Refs.~\onlinecite{Lee2017a,Lee2017b}.
+Our results are consistent with these studies, indicating that the current method works well to obtain the smooth spectrum for calculating real-frequency properties.